git-pull/tao-of-tmux/manuscript/01-thinking-tmux.md

   - rebuild with `make` or [`ninja`](https://ninja-build.org/)
   - reload your [Express](http://expressjs.com/) server
   - run any other custom command of your liking
-- Keeping a text editor, like vim, emacs, pico, nano, etc. open in a main pane, while leaving two other open for CLI commands and building via `make` or `ninja`.
+- Keeping a text editor, like vim, emacs, pico, nano, etc., open in a main pane, while leaving two others open for CLI commands and building via `make` or `ninja`.

 ![vim + building a C++ project w/ CMake + Ninja using entr to rebuild on file changes, lldb bottom right](images/01-thinking-tmux/dev-watch.png)